MicrosoftDocs/entra-docs/docs/id-governance/privileged-identity-management/pim-how-to-activate-role.md

 When you need to assume a Microsoft Entra role, you can request activation by opening **My roles** in Privileged Identity Management.

 >[!NOTE]
 > PIM is now available in the Azure mobile app (iOS | Android) for Microsoft Entra and Azure resource roles.
 Easily activate eligible assignments, request renewals for ones that are expiring, or check the status of pending requests.
-Read more below.
+[Read more below](#activate-pim-roles-using-the-azure-mobile-app)

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Privileged role administrator](~/identity/role-based-access-control/permissions-reference.md#privileged-role-administrator).